KankakeeCommunityCollege/recover-newsroom/_drafts/spring-2022-funds-for-students.md

 There are several ways for students to save a lot (or get **FREE TUITION**) by attending Kankakee Community College.&nbsp;

-Details on the American Rescue Plan, One Workforce Grant, the Workforce Investment and Opportunity Act -- and more -- are here, and on the&nbsp;[attached flier](https://news.kcc.edu/uploads/pdf/Funds-Available-flier8-2-21.pdf).
+Details on the American Rescue Plan, One Workforce Grant, the Workforce Investment and Opportunity Act – and more – are here.

 **American Rescue Plan**

 KCC received $3.2 million in financial assistance from the American Rescue Plan to pass directly to students.
-This money will go to Spring 2022 KCC students.
-To apply, you just have to be enrolled.
 Money will be distributed based on need and verification of enrollment.
 These awards do not impact a students' eligibility for other federal student aid, such as the Pell grant.
 These awards do not have to be paid back.

 Use this link to apply:&nbsp;[American Rescue Plan application](https://form.jotform.com/212015939187964){: target="_blank" rel="noopener"}.
 Full details are&nbsp;[here](https://coronavirus.kcc.edu/kcc-resources/#american-rescue-plan-arp-act){: target="_blank" rel="noopener"}.&nbsp;